Annalong: Annalong Coastguard Station

 In recent years, the building has deteriorated due to the loss of roof slates and exposure to the elements.
 Overgrown vegetation now encroaches on the external walls, and concerns have been raised about the condition of the roof structure.

 Other places of interest

 Annalong Mural Project is a mural painted by pupils from Annalong Primary School and St. Mary's Glasdrumman depicting the area of the Mournes on Main Street.
 It was created in a cross-community effort between the two schools.

-In the village, there is a family farm that sells goods every day of the week.
-The farm is named Moneydarragh Farm and is mainly run by the Purdy family, known for their potatoes.
-The potatoes are known as "Purdy's Pink Potatoes".